 - All religious books will be provided for new students. - The application and waiver for student accident insurance will be filled out through TADS. - Physical examination forms should be returned for all new students and those entering the kindergarten, seventh grade, and out-of-state transfers. - A certified copy (raised seal) of the child's birth certificate should be presented if this is a first-time enrollment in our school. - Any other forms as deemed necessary.

-Parents will be given an opportunity to volunteer their services in a number of areas on the day of registration.
-Some areas would include helping with hot lunches, serving as a room parent, working in the library, helping put together our yearbook, etc...
+Parents will be given an opportunity to volunteer their services in a number of areas on the day of registration, as well.

 OPENING SERVICE